-- OJTs will not reimburse for Required Technical Instruction hours. - OJT contracts may be developed with an employer.
-The OJT contract may be made to support some or the entire OJT portion of the apprenticeship program subject to the requirements of the NWPA Job Connect local OJT policy. - If the apprentice is employed at time of participation, the OJT must be conducted as described in § 680.710 which states the following: - o The employee is not earning a self-sufficient wage or wages comparable to or higher than wages from previous employment, as determined by the Local WDB policy.
+- Apprentices must be deemed WIOA eligible for OJT funding to be utilized. - OJT funding will not reimburse RTI hours. - OJT contracts may be developed with an employer.
+The OJT contract may be made to support some or the entire OJT portion of the apprenticeship program subject to the requirements of the NWPA Job Connect local OJT policy. - If the apprentice is employed at time of participation, the OJT must be conducted as described in § 680.710 which states the following:

+- The employee is not earning a self-sufficient wage or wages comparable to or higher than wages from previous employment, as determined by the Local WDB policy.
 (See Self-Sufficiency Policy). - o Requirements for on-the-job training are met (see 20 CFR § 680.700); and - The OJT relates to the introduction of new technologies, introduction to new production or service procedures, upgrading to new jobs that require additional skills, workplace literacy, or other appropriate purposes identified by the Local WDB.